MuhammadAl-Haary/OS-notess/osnotes.md

 		* (whimsical) idea is to leave usable fragment over
 	* Poor performer
 		* Has to fo more work (like *best-fit*) to search complete list
-		* Does not result in significanly less fragmentation **Summary**
+		* Does not result in significanly less fragmentation <br />

+**Summary**
 * First-fit is generally better than the others and easiest to implement
 * They are simple solutions to a still-existing OS or application service/function -- memory allocation